timminator/ParsecVDA-Always-Connected/README.md

 ## ℹ About

 This project is based on the "parsec-vdd" project from nomi-san.
 It adds a Virtual Display to your system by using the [Parsec VDD Driver](https://support.parsec.app/hc/en-us/articles/4422939339789-Overview-Prerequisites-and-Installation), without relying on the [Parsec app](https://parsec.app/).

-The Virtual Display will stay connected until you shutdown or restart your computer even when you disconnect through remote apps like Parsec, which is an important feature of this project.
+With the newest release this application runs as a service in the background by using the Windows Service Wrapper [winsw](https://github.com/winsw/winsw).
+The Virtual Display will stay connected until the next shutdown or restart even when disconnecting through remote apps like Parsec, which is an important feature of this project.

+The latest update also allows the program to correctly handle sleep and hibernation events.
+Modern Standby is also supported.

 With this application it is possible to run a PC completely headless without relying on Dummy Plugs.

-Furthermore this program can be used in the Hyper-V environment in combination with GPU-Paravirtualization (see GPU-PV) where you cannot disconnect the Hyper-V-Monitor which leads to Parsec not automatically falling back to its Virtual Display.
+Furthermore this program can be used in the Hyper-V environment in combination with GPU-Paravirtualization (see GPU-PV) where it is not possible to disconnect the Hyper-V-Monitor which leads to Parsec not automatically falling back to its Virtual Display.
 This program adds a Virtual Display nonetheless.